jandre1907/plasticBlackandWhiteNet/README.md

 Neuronal network based on bud and blossom idea

+// Tests and entry
 Tests are B&W images for example.

 each bit of the test are under two entries, one white and one black. one of these two entries is active, the other is inactive.
-If bit is 1 white entry is active an black inactive.
+* If bit is 1 white entry is active and black inactive.
-If bit is 0 black entry is active and white is inactive.
+* If bit is 0 black entry is active and white is inactive.

+// Cells

+Cells have 3 main states
+	* 1
+	* 0
+	* inactive

+Cells are black or white.

+Cells have many input and many output.

+// Inputs
+Inputs are connected to entries or cells.

+* Black or white cells at activity 1 are potential targets to be plugged by inputs of a new white cell
+* Black or white cells at activity 0 are potential targets to be plugged by inputs of a new black cell
+* Black or white inactive cells aren't targets for nothing

+input have an activity depending:
+* on his weight
+* on his color
+* on the activity of the source

+black input connected on a 0-state cell or entry is activated to 1

+// Bud
+If a cell is in 0 state, and output cells are inactive, then a bud cell is created.
+* This bud take the inputs in state 1 of his mother cell
+* This bud is activated

 /**
  *  TEST1